What Are Dzi Beads? Understanding the Dzi Beads Meaning

 The Dorje Dzi bead, for instance, is often associated with protection and dispelling negative energies, adding another layer of symbolism to these fascinating artifacts.
 The Dorje, or Vajra, is a symbol of the indestructible nature of truth in Tibetan Buddhism, and beads bearing this symbol are thought to impart strength and resilience to their wearers.

 From a spiritual standpoint, Tibetan Dzi beads have been associated with good fortune.
-Some Tibetans believed that Dzi beads were once insects and that discovering the stone was a form of gift recognizing that the person was good-hearted and well-intentioned.
+Some Tibetans believed that Dzi beads were once insects and that discovering a stone was a gift, signifying that the person was good-hearted and well-intentioned.
 Others thought they were worn by demigods who tossed them away when they were anything less than pristine.
-These legends enhance the mystical aura surrounding Dzi beads, making them more than just decorative items but pieces imbued with spiritual significance.
+These legends enhance the mystical aura surrounding Dzi beads, making them more than just decorative items; they are pieces imbued with spiritual significance.

 Some people also think that Tibetan Dzi beads can do more.
 They're said to attract wisdom and prosperity, though some connect the beads more to love, happiness, and protection.
 The specific designs and patterns on the beads are also imbued with meaning.
 Often, the number of “eyes” on the stone is what gives the bead a new potential meaning, with five being highly sought after because it's considered “magical.”
 Each “eye” represents a different blessing or protective quality, and higher numbers of eyes are often associated with greater spiritual benefits.